hannahjbooth/hannahjbooth/README.md

 👋 Hi, I’m Hannah Booth (@hannahjbooth)

-📚 I am trained in development to Bootcamp level
+📚 I am trained as a Developer to Bootcamp level

 💭 I also spend a lot of my free time expanding my coding and technical knowledge